-CMDE began informally in the 1950s, when founder Shirley Ubell opened “The Studio” in a Hackensack storefront.
-Her vision was to provide training in the art of modern dance in non-competitive, non-commercial environment that was open to everyone.
-She believed that dance training should be available both to talented young people with professional aspirations, as well as to people of all ages and abilities who danced just for the fun of it, and that people should have equal access to the arts regardless of their financial situation.
+CMDE began informally in the 1950s when founder Shirley Ubell opened “The Studio” in a Hackensack storefront.
+Her vision was to provide training in the art of modern dance in a non-competitive, non-commercial environment that was open to everyone.
+Shirley believed that dance training should be available both to talented young people with professional aspirations, as well as to people of all ages and abilities who danced just for the fun of it and that people should have equal access to the arts regardless of their financial situation.
 Shirley wanted the organization she created to grow beyond the vision of one individual and to belong to the community it served.

 CMDE archives can be viewed by appointment in the office

 View our Board of Directors, Staff, Faculty, Alumni, and Funders below.
 They make CMDE’s program all possible through their dedication and donations.
 If you are interested in donating to CMDE, please donate through Paypal.